goosst/wesite/goosstblog/content/en/docs/Mole Repel/_index.md

 ## Putting it together

 An enclosure was 3d-printed so the claxon is protected and the steel disk remains free to vibrate (and hence produce sound), of course you can just use any other platic box.
-Note: just wrapping it in a plastic bag will not be sufficient: if something prevents oscillation of the steel disk, no sound will be produced anymore (ask me how I now ...).
+Note: just wrapping it in a plastic bag will not be sufficient: if something prevents oscillation of the steel disk, no sound will be produced anymore (ask me how I know ...).
-In the 3d-printed enclosure a small hinge was designed so the horn is kept in place inside the box.
+In the 3d-printed enclosure, a small hinge was designed to keep the horn in place inside the box.
 Files for the enclosure can be found here: [stl file](https://www.goosst.com/others/C%20_fakepath_firstBox2.stl), [openscad file](https://www.goosst.com/others/C%20_fakepath_firstBox.scad).
 I just can't find the thingiverse source back where I modified this box from :(.

 {{< figure src="/pictures/EnclosureMoleHonk.png" title="Enclosure" width="350">}}